Updated: Jul 9

 The Creative Problem-Solving Institute is The Creative Education Foundation’s annual conference in The University at Buffalo, NY.
 Michelle’s CPSI workshops inspire educators toward fostering creative thinking.
 Her paintings are used as creativity inspiring tools, to ignite caring mentors.

-The trainings are based on Michelle’s teaching at The Dr. Erica Landau Institute for the Advancement of Youth to Excellence and Creativity in Tel Aviv, and on conversations with Dr, Moshe Rishpon, who established The Science Oriented Youth Department in The Weizmann Institute.
+The training is based on Michelle’s teaching at The Dr. Erica Landau Institute for the Advancement of Youth to Excellence and Creativity in Tel Aviv, and on conversations with Dr, Moshe Rishpon, who established The Science Oriented Youth Department in The Weizmann Institute.
 Alumni of both institutes for the past 40-50 years have become leaders of their fields of expertise in Israel and worldwide.

 Michelle Korenfeld’s experience is also based on raising her daughters, who were students at The Dr. Erica Landau Institute.
 At age 15 and 20 their bright personalities inspire her with creative leadership daily.